-Under the direction of the Development Committee, La FEM is engaged in community development projects primarily focused on issues concerning women.
-Many of the women living in the department of Estelí are lacking in basic education and health care.
-In Condega, one of the six women and municipalities of Estelí, La FEM has established an alternative school where young women are encouraged to take up traditionally male-dominated trades such as carpentry, welding, construction, etc. Not only does this form of education teach them useful skills, it enables the women to gain independence from the men and create employment opportunities for themselves.
-In addition to their special projects, the Development Committee explores political topics and writings, often analyzing the legitimacy of Fair Trade and where it stands in a market dominated by neoliberal principles.
+Las Diosas works closely with La Fondacion entre Mujeres (La FEM or Foundation between Women), with their development project work focused on issues concerning women’s health, universal access to education and economic and moral support for single mothers.
+For example, in Condega, Estelí – La FEM has established an alternative school where young women are encouraged to take up traditionally male-dominated trades such as carpentry, welding, construction, etc. Not only does this form of education teach them useful skills, it enables the women to gain economic independence by creating new employment opportunities for their members.
+In addition to their special projects, the Development Committee explores political topics and writings, including an analysis of the challenges facing Fair Trade as an alternative model living within an international marketplace dominated by neoliberal principles.

-CECOCAFEN, the Coffee Cooperatives Central in the Northern Regions, is an umbrella organization promoting and selling quality coffees from nine cooperatives.
-The basis of their operation rests upon: producing a quality coffee, establishing programs for ecological practices, and offering equitable opportunities for integrated development of their members’ communities.
-During visits to the region, we consistently witness these three elements at work.
+The foundation of their operational success rests upon staying focused on three basic elements: producing a quality coffee; establishing programs for ecological practices; and offering equitable opportunities for integrated development of their members’ communities.
+During visits to the region, we consistently witness these elements reinforcing each other in the field.

-Geographic Location: Located in Matagalpa, Jinotega and surrounding regions -- Varietals: SHB Arabica, Bourbon, Lempira, Caturra and some Catimor -- Altitude: 750 -1250 meters
+Located in Matagalpa, Jinotega and surrounding regions at 750-1250 meters -- Varietals: SHB Arabica, Bourbon, Lempira, Caturra and some Catimor